 Dave served as the 133rd Airlift Wing’s Command Chief Master Sergeant from December 2003 to March 2005.
 In this last position, and with the Global War on Terrorism in full-swing, Dave was responsible for the 1,134 enlisted men and women assigned to the Wing, while still working full-time for his civilian employer, now CoBank/Farm Credit Leasing in Minneapolis.
 Oftentimes he worked eighty-hour weeks to make sure both his military and civilian jobs got done.
 Finally, for fifteen of the years Dave was assigned to various units in the 133rd Airlift Wing, his son, Mark, was also assigned to the Wing as a member of the 133rd Security Forces Squadron.

 Dave retired from the Air National Guard when he turned sixty in 2005.
+He is grateful for the many leaders he worked for throughout his career who led by example and helped him succeed.
 He and his wife, Janet, now live in Bloomington, Minnesota, spending time with their five children (Mark and Kelly from Dave’s first marriage and Rick, Jeff, and Chris from Janet’s first marriage), eleven grandchildren, and one great grandchild.
 He continues to serve our military by volunteering at the Armed Forces Services Center at Minneapolis/St. Paul International Airport.
 In addition, he serves as an advocate for veterans and their families, helping them navigate through the Veterans Administration system.
 As always, he is active in his church.

 Dave’s military decorations include the Bronze Star with “V” device (with two oak leaf clusters), the Meritorious Service Medal (with four oak leaf clusters), the Army Commendation Medal with “V” device (with one oak leaf cluster), the Combat Infantryman Badge, the Air Medal, the Vietnam Service Ribbon, and the State Active-Duty Ribbon.
 The “V” device indicates the award was given for valor in combat.